nicaless/nanowrimo_ga_project/README.md

 After a bit of cleaning, I merged the data in these files by writers' usernames.

-In addition to information about each writer, I also had information on each of the novels of each writer.

-[Novel Meta Data](https://github.com/nicaless/nanowrimo_ga_project/blob/master/rawdata/novel_meta_data.csv) - Contains the name of the novel, the writer, the genre, the final word count, daily average word count, and whether or not it was a winning novel
-[Novel Word Count Info](https://github.com/nicaless/nanowrimo_ga_project/blob/master/rawdata/novels_wc_info.csv) - Basic statistics calculated for each novel

-I merged these files on the novel name and also appended each novel's synopses and excerpt to create a final [__novel_data.csv__](https://github.com/nicaless/nanowrimo_ga_project/blob/master/clean%20data/novel_data.csv) file.

-Now, I needed to somehow aggregate the novel data for each writer and merge it with the other writer data.
+Now, I needed to somehow aggregate the major [__novel data__](https://github.com/nicaless/nanowrimo_ga_project/blob/master/clean%20data/novel_data.csv) for each writer and merge it with the other writer data.

 There were two different ways I aggregated the data.
 In one way I took typical averages of the novel word count statistics.
 In the other, I excluded novels created in the most current NaNoWriMo contest (November 2015).
 I wanted to use these novels as the target of my predictions.
 That is, I wanted to use the writers' past novels up to November 2014 to predict whether the novels of November 2015 would be 'winning novels' for the writer.
 Thus, there are two similarly named 'user_summary' files.

 For the [__user_summary__](https://github.com/nicaless/nanowrimo_ga_project/blob/master/clean%20data/user_summary.csv) file, certain statistics (eg. Expected Final Word Count, Expected Daily Average) take into account data from NaNoWriMo November 2015.
 The other file with [__'_no2015'__](https://github.com/nicaless/nanowrimo_ga_project/blob/master/clean%20data/user_summary_no2015.csv) appended to the file name has the November 2015 information excluded from those statistics.

-### Extracting Numeric Data from Novel Text Data

-There is a great deal of information in the novel

 ### Processing Script Guide